MdMirajAnsari/InterviewNavigator/ANGULAR/Angular-Concept.md

+## Angular Directives

+The Angular Directives are the elements which are basically used to change the behavior or appearance or layout of the DOM (Document Object Model) element.
+In other words, we can say that the directives are basically used to extend the power of HTML attributes and to change the appearance or behavior of a DOM element.

+##### **Types of Directives in Angular:**

+**Structural Directive**

+The Structural Directives are responsible for the HTML layout.
+That means, they will shape or reshape the HTML view by simply adding or removing the elements from the DOM.
+These directives are basically used to handle how the component or the element should render in a template.

+In Angular, there are three structural directives are available.
+They are as follows:

+1. **NgFor (*ngFor)**
+2. **NgIf (*ngIf)**
+3. **NgSwitch (*ngSwitch)**

+**Attribute Directive**

+Attribute Directives are basically used to modify the behavior or appearance of the DOM element or the Component.
+In Angular, there are two in-built attribute directives available.
+They are as follows:

+1. **NgStyle** : This NgStyle Attribute Directive is basically used to modify the element appearance or behavior.
+2. **NgClass** : This NgClass Attribute Directive is basically used to change the class attribute of the element in the DOM or in the Component to which it has been attached.

+**Component Directives**

+The Component is also a type of directive in angular with its own template, styles, and logic needed for the view.
+The Component Directive is the most widely used directive in the angular application and you cannot create an angular application without a component.

+A component directive requires a view along with its attached behavior and this type of directive adds DOM Elements.
+The Component Directive is a class with **@Component** decorator function.

 ## **What are Angular Decorators?**

 Decorators are the features of Typescript and are implemented as functions.
 The name of the decorator starts with **@** symbol following by brackets and arguments.
 That means in angular whenever you find something which is prefixed by **@** symbol, then you need to consider it as a decorator.

 ##### **Commonly used Decorators:**